 Q: What happens after I sign an agreement with Clean Energy?

 A: Getting started with us entails signing an agreement and then several application documents necessary for the filing and approval processes.
 We also generally request a deposit.
 The key point is we’ll make sure you understand what is going to happen and give you a timeline of what to expect when.
 Just be aware that every system is slightly different as outlined above.
 The key point is we’ll get started as soon as we have all of your documents because we’re as eager as you to get started on the fun parts of the installation and clean energy production.

 Q: How long do solar electric systems last?

 A: Solar electric systems are designed to last more than 25 years and most systems will still be producing power for 30 to even 50 years.
-Most panels we use come with a 25-year warranty, some just on materials and some that cover labor as well.
-Other major components, such as the inverter, have warranties as well.
-Getting you what is right for you is all part of your discussion of goals and objectives with your solar consultant.
+Getting you the right materials and labor is all part of your discussion of goals and objectives with your solar consultant.
 Our customers are not fans of surprises and I’m sure you are not as well.

 Q: Will I have electricity during a power outage?
 Do I need a battery?

 A: If you don’t also install a solar battery the answer is no, you will not have power during a power outage.
 That’s because with a straight grid-tied system your system has to shut down when the grid goes down.
 Why?
 Because we don’t want to electrocute any line worker repairing lines outside your home and there is also nothing in the system itself to ensure that the power delivered inside your home is appropriately balanced.
 But, if you do install a battery you can indeed have power during a power outage and better still, your battery will be charged as soon as the sun comes out.
 Given the right situation, your battery could last for days.
 What’s the right approach for you?
 We can help you figure that out.